winkler1/rawgit_it/README.md

 ```

 #### Installation
 Github, very sensibly, won't allow javascript: urls.
-If you're reading this, you know what to do.
+Sorry, but if you're reading this, you probably know what to do.

 #### Known Issues:
 * blindly appends /index.html, without checking for presence.